-In the meantime, three friends of mine (Sarawut Sawkhamkhet plus Coke and Som Smith) in the blind with me were busily clicking away as the black leopard moved about the hot spring taking in minerals.
+In the meantime, my friend Sarawut Sawkhamkhet in the blind with me was busily clicking away as the black leopard moved about the hot spring taking in minerals.
 I became frustrated and sat there for a while before I rushed back to my truck (some 500 meters away) where my spare 200-400mm ƒ4 VRII lens was sitting.
 By the time I got back, the feline had melted back into the forest to further ruin my day.

 A female black leopard leaving the hot springs in late 2013…!